Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

-Decomposing $S$ into a finite union of locally closed subsets and possibly discarding some components, we may assume that every fibre $\mathcal{Z}_s$ is a variety.
-Blowing up $\mathcal{Z}$ and decomposing $S$ into a finite union of locally closed subsets, we may assume that there exists a pair $(\mathcal{Z}', \mathcal{E}')$ that has simple normal crossings and such that
+Decomposing $S$ into a finite union of locally closed subsets and possibly discarding some components, we may assume that: \begin{enumerate} \item $S$ is smooth, \item $\mathcal E$ does not contain any fibre of $h$ and it is flat over $S$, and \item every fibre $\mathcal{Z}_s$ is a normal variety. \end{enumerate} Further decomposing $S$ into a finite union of locally closed subsets, we may assume that the assumptions (1-3) above are satisfied and moreover that \begin{enumerate} \item for any $s \in S$ and any irreducible component $\mathcal E'$ of $\mathcal E$, $\mathcal E'\vert_{\mathcal Z_s}$ is either empty or an irreducible prime divisor on $\mathcal Z_s$. \end{enumerate} Taking the decomposition $\mathcal E = \sum_{i =1}^l \mathcal E_i$ into prime components, then for any $l$-tuple